RajLabMSSM/ggLocusZoom/README.md

 source("./ggLocusZoom.R")

 # Run
-gglz <- ggLocusZoom(# Specify where the summary stats are.
+gglz <- ggLocusZoom(# Specify where the summary stats file is.
                     sumstats_path="./example_data/BST1_Nalls23andMe_2019_subset.txt",

-                    # Specify where the pre-computed LD matrix is.
+                    # Specify where the pre-computed LD matrix is (can be .RDS, .csv, .tsv, or .txt format).
                     LD_path="../example_data/UKB_LD.RDS",

                     # Is the LD matrix in units of r? (as opposed to r2)